18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/problem-definition/index.md

 ### Techincal constraints

-Any tool or system the the solution must be compatible with?
+Any tool or system that the solution must be compatible with?
 E.g: legacy infrastructure is a huge bottleneck for organizations to adopt ML.

 ### Risks

-- Analize associcated risks
+- Analyze associated risks

 ### Evaluation

-- How to evaluate system's performance during development and production?
+- How to evaluate the system's performance during development and production?
   - If you need ground truth labels, how can they be generated or inferred from users' reactions?
 - How to tie model performance to business goals and objectives?